stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

-* `create-account` — Simulate a transaction envelope from stdin
+* `create-account` — Create a new account using another account
+* `payment` — Send a payment to an account

 ## `stellar tx new create-account`

-Simulate a transaction envelope from stdin
+Create a new account using another account

 **Usage:** `stellar tx new create-account [OPTIONS] --source-account <SOURCE_ACCOUNT> --destination <DESTINATION>`